gautada/certbot/README.md

 # certbot
 Not sure I need something as complex as cert-manager.
-This is an opinionated [certbot]() implementation.
-This should conned to LEt's Encrypt ACME and generate a signed certificate set via DNS validation.
+This is an opinionated [certbot](https://certbot.eff.org) implementation.
+This should connect to Let's Encrypt ACME and generate a signed certificate set via DNS validation.
 Then finally, update the k8s cluster with the updated `tls-crts`.

 ## Certbot Authentication Hooks